jchook/tappable-php/README.md

 ## Concepts

-A `Tap` is a plugin that can be added to a `Tappable` app.
+A `Tappable` app can accept arbitrary plugins.

-An `Action` is the common interface between all plugins.
+An `Action` is the common interface between its plugins.

 Whenever a `Tappable` app dispatches an `Action`, it passes sequentially through each registered plugin.
 Plugins can respond to any action of the application or